sniederb/funnel-travel-extension-base/README.md

 ### Execution environment
 The provided settings will always contain some environment-specific keys:

-    * The key `SettingItem.KEY_SERVERCONTEXT` will hold the server-path, eg. `/be/prod`.
+- The key `SettingItem.KEY_SERVERCONTEXT` will hold the server-path, eg. `/be/prod`.
-    * The key `SettingItem.KEY_FILESTORE` holds a string pointing to the server location for storing files.
+- The key `SettingItem.KEY_FILESTORE` holds a string pointing to the server location for storing files.
 If the extension implementation creates files, it must do so using `SettingItem.KEY_FILESTORE`.
-A few files can be stored directly at that location; if the extension produces more than 10 files, it should create a subdirectory.
+Note that the directory is *independent of the account*, ie. it is in the extension's responsibility to manage directories per account if this would be necessary.
-    * The key `SettingItem.KEY_ISPRODUCTION` holds a Boolean indicating whether the current context is production or not
+- The key `SettingItem.KEY_ISPRODUCTION` holds a Boolean indicating whether the current context is production or not

 ## Types of extensions